Get Started

 In the Output section, click the pencil icon to create a new variable.

-Set the data type to String and the variable name to Fortune.
+Set the data type to String and the variable name to FortuneMessage.

 This completes the configuration of the LLM Node.